Afghanistan–Uzbekistan relations

 Afghanistan and Uzbekistan share a border and have some cultural ties.
 Northern Afghanistan is home to an estimated from 3.7 to 6.1 million ethnic Uzbeks, which is the second-largest concentration of Uzbek population in the world after Uzbekistan.
 Afghanistan also has a native dialect of the Uzbek language that, while using a different alphabet, is fully mutually intelligible with the Uzbek spoken in Uzbekistan.
 However the Uzbek language only has legal status in Uzbek majority provinces and no national government of Afghanistan has ever given official status to the Uzbek language.

-After the Talibans rise to power, the government of Uzbekistan closed its border with Afghanistan and announced it would not grant refugee status to any Afghans, and would not allow Afghans into Uzbekistan including Afghan-Uzbeks or Afghans with family in Uzbekistan.
+After the Taliban's rise to power, the government of Uzbekistan closed its border with Afghanistan and announced it would not grant refugee status to any Afghans, and would not allow Afghans into Uzbekistan including Afghan-Uzbeks or Afghans with family in Uzbekistan.
 However the Interior Ministry of Uzbekistan that Afghan citizens staying in Uzbekistan on a visa would not be deported when their visa's expired.

 History

-Historically, there was no border between Afghanistan and its neighbors.
+Historically, there was no clear border between Afghanistan and its neighbors.
+The country has been under the crossroad of various Karluk empires in the history, such as Chagatai Khanate, Timurid Empire, and Mughal Empire, both left significant marks in Afghan and Uzbek histories.

 The Borders of modern day Central and South Asia were drawn by the British and Russian Empires during the great game.
 All the remaining land that was not conquered by the Russian or British Empires would be later be united as Afghanistan.
 This messy border drawing would be responsible for the cultural overlap between Afghanistan with Central Asia, and Afghanistan with South Asia.
 When the Russian Empire became the USSR hard borders were put in the region for the first time, Separating the Tajiks, Uzbeks, and Turkmen of Afghanistan with their Northern relatives.

 After the rise of the communist government in Afghanistan, The Soviet Union (which included the Uzbek SSR) invaded to support the communist government.
 However due to ethnic affinities between Soviet Uzbeks, Tajiks, and Turkmen and their Afghan counterparts, as the war became more violent, Soviet Central Asians were largely replaced by Slavic troops.
 Still a total of 64 thousand Uzbeks fought in Afghanistan, At least 1,522 were killed and more than 2,500 left disabled.
 The former president of Uzbekistan, Islam Karimov, described the Soviet intervention in Afghanistan as "a major mistake".